 The main types of collateral obtained are, as follows:

-- For project lending to hotel/other tourism sector, Exclusive/first Pari-passu charge on project assets alongwith mortgage of land and building and hypothecation of movables.
+- For project lending to hotel/other tourism sector, Exclusive/Pari-passu charge on project assets alongwith mortgage of land and building and hypothecation of movables.

 - For manufacturing lendings, the security cover by means of charge on net fixed assets/project assets of the borrower company should be atleast 1.5 times or by way of charge on collateral immovable assets based on distress sale value Management monitors the market value of collateral and will request additional collateral in accordance with the underlying agreement.